Robert-van-Engelen/ForthMSX/doc/words.md

 _-- xt_

 colon definition without name;
-leaves execution token of definition to be used or saved
+leaves the execution token of the definition to be used or saved

-    : :NONAME HERE DUP TO LASTXT CFA: ;
+    : :NONAME HERE DUP TO LASTXT :CFA ;

 ___
 ### :